“First of its kind”: Indigenous Fashion Week in Salt Lake City - ExBulletin

 “First of its kind”: Indigenous Fashion Week in Salt Lake City

-SALT LAKE CITY Artist and designer Jessica Wiarda saw a gap when observing different fashion weeks taking place in Utah.
+SALT LAKE CITY, Utah (KSL) – Artist and designer Jessica Wiarda saw a gap when observing different fashion weeks taking place in Utah.

-“There was no Native-specific fashion week this year.
-I was seeing all these other cultures represented, but the Natives weren’t there,” said Wiarda, who is Hopi/Tewa.
+“There was no specifically Aboriginal fashion week this year.
+I was seeing all these other cultures represented, but the Native people weren’t there,” said Wiarda, who is Hopi/Tewa.

 The realization came as Wiarda began wrapping up a year-long artist-in-residence program through the nonprofit Utah Din Bikyah and the Leonardo Museum.
 Instead of a farewell event celebrating only her residency, Wiarda decided to gather other Native artists and models for the first Utah Native Fashion Week.